How Sales Presence Impacts Clients

 Strong client relationships are built on trust, and trust begins with being present in the moment and fully hearing the client’s needs, context, situation, and history.

 Relationships are the currency of business.
-As salespeople, it’s our job is to leverage relationships to collaborate, strategize, and ultimately reach a solution that best fits our clients’ goals.
+As salespeople, it’s our job to leverage relationships to collaborate, strategize, and ultimately reach a solution that best fits our clients’ goals.
 But being successful is about more than knowing a client’s business, analyzing their needs, or having solutions ready at our fingertips.
 It’s about understanding that how we ‘show up’ with this wealth of knowledge directly influences the direction of our ongoing relationships and interactions.

 Whether a veteran account manager or a rookie, we all need to be mindful of how we communicate, especially with those who are critical to the success of our business.
 Here are 4 tips that I keep front of mind when engaging clients: